 WIND ENERGY FOR RURAL AMERICA

 The Emerson Creek Wind project filed an application with the Ohio Power Siting Board in 2019 and received initial approval of that application in 2021.
-The project is expected to conclude the permitting process.
-The permit will likely be received in the second half of 2020.
-Construction will commence in early 2021, and commercial operations of the project will begin in 2022.
+The project is expected to conclude the permitting process in 2023.
+Construction is expected to commence in late 2024, and commercial operations of the project will begin in 2025.
 For more information on the permitting process and ways to voice your support, visit the project docket page on the Ohio Power Siting Board's website.
 Between now and the conclusion of construction, Apex will be working closely with Huron and Erie Counties on details of the project and offering opportunities for the public to provide input into the process.